Fluoride varnish in the Child and Teen Checkups (C&TC) setting

 Child and Teen Checkups (C&TC) requirements

-C&TC healthcare and other non-dental providers can significantly improve children's health by providing fluoride varnish application (FVA) at C&TC visits.
-This can be done as often as 4 times per year.
 Fluoride varnish application is now required at all C&TC visits, starting at the eruption of the first tooth or no later than 12 months of age, and continuing through 5 years of age.
 This can be done as often as 4 times per year in the clinic setting.

 In addition to the requirement for fluoride varnish application, the following are oral health requirements for a complete C&TC visit:

 - Include the mouth and teeth as a part of the comprehensive physical exam.